OMV AG executives accused of complicity in war crimes

 The prosecutor’s case Read More »

-E4: How to build a case
+E4: How to Build a Case

 The trial moves on, and piece by piece, the prosecutors are building their case.
 Internal reports, security logs, meetings between the company and representatives from the Sudanese government, as well as reports from human rights organizations, are being used as pieces in the prosecutor’s big puzzle.
 To help us navigate through all the different reports, …

-E4: How to build a case Read More »
+E4: How to Build a Case Read More »

 Scroll to Top